PoisotLab/ms_network_prediction/manuscript.md

 action [@Albert2017AppNet].
 Ecological networks are intrinsically multi-layered [@Pilosof2017MulNat].
 However, *prima facie*, increasing the dimensionality of the object we need to predict (the multiple layers rather than a single network) makes the problem more complicated.
-Yet, mutli-layer approaches improve prediction in social networks [@Jalili2017LinPre;
+Yet, multi-layer approaches improve prediction in social networks [@Jalili2017LinPre;
 @Najari2019LinPre; @Yasami2018NovMul], and they may prove useful going forward.